microsoft/vscode-lombok/README.md

 ## Requirements
 - VS Code (version 1.21.0 or later)
-- Lombok added as a dependency in your Java Project.
+- Lombok added as a dependency in your Java Project (Make sure you're using the latest version to avoid issues!)
 [Add with Maven](https://projectlombok.org/setup/maven) or  [Add with Gradle](https://projectlombok.org/setup/gradle)

 ## Install